Che4ter/go-sysmon-configurator/README.md

 ## Disclaimer
-The utility is currenlty a working prototype and some parsing bugs are to expected.
+The utility is currently  a working prototype and some parsing bugs are to expected.
-Therefore review the generated sysmon configurations for errors or inconsistencies.
+Therefore, review the generated sysmon configurations for errors or inconsistencies.
-At the moment only generated works for Sysmon 13.31 schemaversion 4.81, but the schema is not enforced.
+Currently only generated works for Sysmon 13.31 schemaversion 4.81, but the schema is not enforced.

 ## Feature Ideas
 - [ ] Schema validation
 - [ ] Schema optimizations like duplicate detection
 - [ ] Sorting of conditions
-- [ ] Support of mulitple schemas
+- [ ] Support of multiple schemas

 ## Credits
 - Sysinternals for providing [Sysmon](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon)